 The Trust may use interest rate swaps to hedge its risks associated with interest rates.
-Such derivative financial instruments are initially recognized at fair value on the date on which a derivative contract was entered into and are subsequently re-measured at fair value.
+Such derivative financial instruments are initially recognized at fair value on the date on which a derivative contract was entered into and are subsequently remeasured at fair value through profit or loss.
 Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.

 At the inception of a hedge relationship, the Trust formally designates and documents the hedge relationship to which it wishes to apply hedge accounting and the risk management objective and strategy for undertaking the hedge.
 The documentation includes identification of the hedging instrument, the hedged item or transaction, the nature of the risk being hedged and how the Trust will assess the hedging instrument's effectiveness in offsetting the exposure to changes in the hedged item's fair value or cash flows attributable to the hedged risk.
 Such hedges are expected to be highly effective in achieving offsetting changes in cash flows and are assessed on an ongoing basis to determine that the hedging relationship continues to be highly effective throughout the financial reporting periods for which they were designated.
-For the Trust's purposes of hedge accounting, interest rate swap hedges are classified as cash flow hedges.
+For the Trust's purposes of hedge accounting, interest rate swaps are classified as cash flow hedges.
+The Trust's policy is not to utilize derivative financial instruments for trading or speculative purposes.